bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 4. If not found, `const_missing` is invoked on the cref.
 The default implementation of `const_missing` raises `NameError`, but it can be overridden.

-Rails autoloading **does not emulate this algorithm**, but its starting point is the name of the constant to be autoloaded, and the cref.
+Quails autoloading **does not emulate this algorithm**, but its starting point is the name of the constant to be autoloaded, and the cref.
 See more in [Relative References](#autoloading-algorithms-relative-references).